husudosu/mpv-remote-app/README.md

 I don't have too much experince with Ionic VUE, Node.JS developmment and want improve.

 Kodi not renders properly some ASS/SSA subtitles some anime have overanimated subtitles.
-Kodi not likes it very much.
+Kodi not likes it much.
 MPV plays everything fine, but did not find a proper featureful remote app.

 ## Functions